bperlik/blocmarks/README.md

-# Blocmarks
+# Bookmark-share

-## Blocmarks is a Ruby on Rails application
+## Bookmark-share is a Ruby on Rails application

-Blocmarks is an application that allows users to
+Bookmark-share is an application that allows users to
 * bookmark URLS via
 * email, peruse other's bookmarks and
 * maintain a personal index of categorize bookmarks.

-Blocmarks organizes bookmarks by topic.
+Bookmark-share organizes bookmarks by topic.

 This app was made with my mentor as part of the Software Engineering Track at [Bloc](http://bloc.io).
 The source code is here on GitHub: https://github.com/bperlik/blocmarks